pelsapupel/gas-station-IoT-data-analytics/dev/README.md

-This is the development of the datamarts that will be the based of our analysis and visualization
+This is the development of the datamarts that will be the base of our analysis and visualization